kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 19: June 28, 2020

+**Today's Progress**: I finished the lab work from section 3.
+Now I can start section 4 (List Comprehensions)

+**Thoughts**: I was able to finish week 2 from my two courses so I will take them as a win even though it was a very productive day.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/1c44e3475e4c6b1cf4ae123dbf5470f161017fe1)

+---

 ### Day 18: June 27, 2020

 **Today's Progress**: I finished all of the homework assignment from section 3 and I followed the lab section using dart.
 It was quite simple and it was the first time I saw dart code.